ARCHER2-HPC/archer2-docs/user-guide/debug.rst

   to help identify unexpected code behavior. (text from `ALCF<https://www.alcf.anl.gov/support-center/theta/gdb>`_).
 * `valgrind4hpc`_ is a parallel memory debugging tool that aids in detection of memory leaks and errors in parallel applications.
-It aggregates like errors across processes and threads to simply debugging of parallel appliciations.
+It aggregates like errors across processes and threads to simply debugging of parallel applications.
 * `STAT`_ generate merged stack traces for parallel applications.
 Also has visualisation tools.
 * `ATP`_ scalable core file and backtrace analysis when parallel programs crash.
 Note that this is not currently working on ARCHER2.
-* `CCDB`_ Cray Comparative Debugger.
+.. * `CCDB`_ Cray Comparative Debugger.
 Compare two versions of code side-by-side to analyse differences.

 gdb4hpc
 -------